How to talk to kids about sex

 Bumpin’ uglies.
 Getting down and dirty.
 Doing the horizontal tango.
 Making love.
 Getting laid.
 Shagging.
 Rooting.
 Bonking.
 Humping.

-There are all kinds of creative ways to talk about the birds and the bees.
-But when it comes to equipping our children with the information and skills they need to navigate the most intimate realm of human behaviour, not all of these terms are going to be … well, helpful.
+There are all kinds of creative ways to talk to kids about sex.
+But when it comes to equipping our children with the information and skills they need to navigate the most intimate realm of human behaviour, not all of these terms are going to be…well, helpful.

 What to say and when